-It almost looks as if St. Paul had Matthew 28 laid out before him as he wrote this section of his letter to the Ephesians.
+It almost looks as if Saint Paul had Matthew 28 laid out before him as he wrote this section of his letter to the Ephesians.
 Two reasons stand out.
 First, Paul’s lofty language in these verses is clearly grounded in God’s triune work of Holy Baptism.
 Paul prays the Father would give the Spirit who reveals the Father in the Son.
 The language of revelation and enlightenment recalls Jesus’ own baptism.
-The Father gives the Holy Spirit to remain on Jesus, and as He remains on Jesus the Father reveals from Heaven: “This is My beloved Son.”
-And now we, as dear children of God in Christ, are given the Spirit who makes us wise in Christ and reveals to us the Father.
+The Father gives the Holy Spirit to remain on Jesus, and as He remains on Jesus, the Father reveals from Heaven: “This is My beloved Son.”
+Now we, as dear children of God in Christ, are given the Spirit who makes us wise in Christ and reveals to us the Father.
 Our baptism reveals to us the Father and He gives His dear children His rich inheritance.
-Inheritance in the New Testament is intrinsically baptismal.
+The concept of “inheritance” in the New Testament is intrinsically baptismal.

 This text authorizes us to preach on the effects of the curse over all creation.
 You know what sorrows we face as sinners, and these are not necessarily the ones we have brought on ourselves.
 There are plenty of those to go around, but the healing which must take place is due to the curse (see Romans 8 for a commentary).
 God has subjected the whole creation to futility.
 We are dealing with communal shame, and not just individual guilt.